 NOTE 1: In case several enabler clients are registered from the same UE, the UAC needs to ensure that it only deregisters the PoC Client and maintains all other enabler clients in the registered state unless the User intends those other clients also to be de-registered.
 To prevent complete de-registration of all registered enabler clients the SIP REGISTER request does not include an Expires header set to 0 but is a refresh registration without the relevant PoC enabler feature tags (e.g +g.poc.talkburst).

-The PoC Client SHALL send NAT keep-alive messages as specified in [sip-outbound] when the PoC Client is behind Network Address Translators (NAT) if NAT traversal is supported by the PoC Client if the PoC Client needs to continue to receive Group Advertisement messages or if UE PoC Box functionality is supported by the UE and the PoC User needs the UE to continue to act as a UE PoC Box.
+The PoC Client SHALL send NAT keep-alive messages as specified in [RFC5626] when the PoC Client is behind Network Address Translators (NAT) if NAT traversal is supported by the PoC Client if the PoC Client needs to continue to receive Group Advertisement messages or if UE PoC Box functionality is supported by the UE and the PoC User needs the UE to continue to act as a UE PoC Box.

 NOTE 2: Periodic application level re-registration is initiated by the PoC Client to refresh an existing registration based on the re-registration requirements of the SIP/IP Core.

-When NAT traversal is supported by the PoC Client and when the PoC Client is behind NAT registration is done according to the procedures in this subclause and according to rules and procedures of [sip-outbound] if the PoC Client needs to continue to receive Group Advertisement messages or if UE PoC Box functionality is supported by the UE or the PoC User needs the UE to continue to act as a UE PoC Box.
+When NAT traversal is supported by the PoC Client and when the PoC Client is behind a NAT, registration is done according to the procedures in this subclause and according to rules and procedures of [RFC5626] if the PoC Client needs to continue to receive Group Advertisement messages or if UE PoC Box functionality is supported by the UE or the PoC User needs the UE to continue to act as a UE PoC Box.